Akshdhiwar/Auth0-docs/Authentication.md

 - How will you provide a good user experience as you migrate away from any legacy authentication system?
 - What should you consider when integrating applications with Auth0?
 - Do you need to provide multi-factor authentication?
-- What do you do if you have a service that doesn’t have a way for the user to log in ahead of time?
+- What do you do if you have a service that doesnât have a way for the user to log in ahead of time?
 - Can you pass the same user access token from one API to another?
 - What do you do if you need to isolate users by organization?
 - How will you handle identifying which organization users belong to?
-- What’s the benefit of providing enterprise connections for your organizations?
+- Whatâs the benefit of providing enterprise connections for your organizations?
 ## Universal Login

 Auth0 Universal Login provides users with a safe and secure experience, whether you choose to provide user ID/password credentials sign-in or allow Bring Your Own Identity scenarios via Social Login.
 There are brand recognition benefits to centralizing the login experience with Universal Login, even if you have product-specific branding requirements.